Skip to main content

 You will see the Shape Selection Setting form.

-There are three sections on this form, and they are applied from top to bottom.
+There are three sections on this form, and they are applied in the order from top to bottom.

 Use shape assigned to product and category